diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

 ## Leveragint the AWS Global Infraestructure

 - Application deployed in multiple geographies.
-- Crecreased latency.
+- Decreased latency.
 - Deploy your applications closer to your users.
 - Disaster Recovery (DR).
 - Attack protection.
 - **Route 53>**
-    - Great to route users to the closes deployement with least latency.
+    - Great to route users to the closest deployement with least latency.
     - Managed DNS.
      - Routing policies:
         - Simple RP: